RGB-Tools/RGB-Documentation/csv-w-btc.md

 | PkI          | Public key value        | Transaction input       | Taproot-only - Not working with legacy wallets      |  Bitcoin-based identities      | Sigtweak, witweak                |
 | TxOI         | Transaction output      | Transaction input       | Taproot-only - Not working with legacy wallets      |  none yet                      | Sigtweak, witweak                |

+**RGB protocol uses the TxO2** scheme in which both seal definition and the seal closing uses the Outputs (the "**O2**" in **TxO2** acronym stand for **2 Outputs** meaning that both the seal definition and the seal closing uses transaction Outputs).

 As shown in the table, the possible **commitment schemes** are associated with the places of the transaction in which the messagge is committed which is further differentiate whether the message is committed in transaction input or output:
 * Transaction Input:
      * Sigtweak - the commitment is placed inside the random 32-byte **r** component constituting the **<r,s>** ECDSA signature pair of an input.
 It make uses of [Sign-to-contract (S2C)](https://blog.eternitywall.com/2018/04/13/sign-to-contract/#sign-to-contract)
      * Witweak - the commitment is placed inside the segregated witness data of the transaction
-* Transaction Output:
+* Transaction Output (ScriptPubKey):
-     * Keytweak - It uses the [Pay-to-contract](https://blog.eternitywall.com/2018/04/13/sign-to-contract/#pay-to-contract) construction through which the public key of the output is "tweaked" (i.e. modified) in order to contain a deterministic reference to the message.
+     * Keytweak - It uses the [Pay-to-contract](https://blog.eternitywall.com/2018/04/13/sign-to-contract/#pay-to-contract) construction through which the outpu's public key of the output is "tweaked" (i.e. modified) in order to contain a deterministic reference to the message.
+     * **Opret** - The message committed is placed as an unspendable output after`OP_RETURN` opcode.
-     * **Tapret (taptweak)** - This scheme represent a form of tweak in which the message is committed into a leaf in the `Script path` of a [taproot transaction](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)
+     * **Tapret (taptweak)** - This scheme represent a form of tweak in which the message is committed into an `OP_RETURN` tagged string placed into a leaf in the `Script path` of a [taproot transaction](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) which thus change the value of the PubKey.
-     * **Opret** - It is the most simple commitment scheme, in which the message committed is placed as an unspendable output after`OP_RETURN` opcode.

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/d0bc6d55-0918-48c1-b97d-73071f98874b)

-**RGB protocol uses the TxO2** scheme in which both seal definition and the seal closing uses the Outputs (the "**O2**" in **TxO2** acronym stand for **2 Outputs** meaning that both the seal definition and the seal closing uses transaction Outputs).
-In particular, the protocol makes use of **tapret and opret** commitment schemes which we will be  in the next section.

-We will focus on this important operation step by step below, using the 2 usual cryptographic characters: Alice, dealing with a seal operation, and Bob as an observer.
+In the next paragraphs we will focus on client side validation combined with single-use seal definition an closing operation of the **TxO2** scheme, showing them step by step below and using the 2 usual cryptographic characters: Alice, dealing with a seal operation, and Bob as an observer.

 1. First of all Alice, have some UTXO at her disposal **which reference some client validated data known only by her**.